Skip to main content

 • Click the Create button.

-9. In the Basic panel, make the following exposure adjustments to balance the overall tonality:
+9. In the Basic panel make the following adjustments:

-• Press the backslash (\) key to see the dramatic before and after transformation.
+• Press the backslash (\) key to see the before and after.

-10. On the left, next to Snapshots, click the Create Snapshot icon create new preset to preserve this balanced exposure version.
+10. On the left, next to Snapshots, click the Create Snapshot icon create new preset.

 11. In the New Snapshot pop up: